Comparator Circuits over Finite Bounded Posets: Comparator Circuits over Lattices

 The following lemma describes a fixed finite lattice over which comparator circuits capture \P. However, it is not clear whether the class captured by comparator circuits over this lattice is independent of the accepting element.
 In Theorem~\ref{thm:P}, we show that there exists a lattice that captures $\P$ irrespective of the accepting element.
+The language $\MCVP$ consists of all tuples $(C, x)$ where $C$ is a Boolean circuit with only AND, OR and input gates.
+Here $x \in {\{0, 1\}}^{n}$ where $n$ is the number of input gates to $C$ and $x$ specifies the value of each of these input gates.
+In the proof, we will reduce in logspace the language $\MCVP$ which is complete for the class \P\ under logpace reductions to the comparator circuit value problem over the finite lattice given in Figure~\ref{fig:P-lattice}.

 \begin{lemma} Let \lattice{L} be the lattice in Figure~\ref{fig:P-lattice}.
-Then $\P = \PCC{L}{1}$ (Note that $1$ is not the maximum element in the lattice). \end{lemma} \begin{proof} We will reduce the problem $\MCVP$ which is complete for \P\ to the comparator circuit value problem over the finite lattice given in Figure~\ref{fig:P-lattice}.
-Let $(\circuit{C}, x)$ be the input to $\MCVP$.
+Then $\P = \PCC{L}{1}$ (Note that $1$ is not the maximum element in the lattice). \end{lemma} \begin{proof} Let $(\circuit{C}, x)$ be the input to $\MCVP$.
 For each wire in \circuit{C}, we add a line to our comparator circuit.
-The initial value of the lines that correspond to the input wires of \circuit{C} are set to 0 or 1 of the poset shown in Figure~\ref{fig:P-poset} according to whether they are 0 or 1 in $x$.
+The initial value of the lines that correspond to the input wires of \circuit{C} are set to 0 or 1 of the poset \poset{P} shown in Figure~\ref{fig:P-poset} according to whether they are 0 or 1 in $x$.
 The comparator circuit simulates \circuit{C} in a level by level fashion maintaining the invariant that the lines carry 0 or 1 depending on whether they carry 0 or 1 in \circuit{C}.
 We will show how our comparator circuit simulates a level 1 OR gate of fan-out 2.
 The proof then follows by an easy induction.

 Since $0 \pleq{P} 1$ an AND (OR) gate in \circuit{C} can be simulated by a meet (join) operation in \poset{P}.
 The gadget shown in Figure~\ref{fig:copy} is used to implement the fan-out operation.
-The idea is that the first gate in the gadget implements the AND/OR operation and the rest of the gates in this gadget ``copies'' the result of this operation into the lines $o_1$ and $o_2$ that correspond to the two output wires of the gate.
+The idea is that the first gate in the gadget implements the AND/OR operation and the rest of the gates in this gadget ``copy'' the result of this operation into the lines $o_1$ and $o_2$ that correspond to the two output wires of the gate.
 The reader can verify that the elements of \poset{P} satisfy the following meet and join identities.
 Figure~\ref{fig:copy} shows how one could use the following identities to copy the output of $a \vee b$ into two lines (labelled $o_1$ and $o_2$).

 The identity $0 \vee 1 = 1$ is used to implement the Boolean AND/OR operation.
 This is used by the first gate in Figure~\ref{fig:copy}.
 Once the required value is computed.
 We add a gate between the line carrying the result of the AND/OR operation and a line with value $x$.
 As the following identities show, this makes two ``copies'' of the result of the Boolean operation. $0 \vee x = 0'$, $1 \vee x = 1'$, $0 \wedge x = 0''$, $1 \wedge x = 1''$